briannesbitt/Carbon/readme.md

 <a name="api-humandiff"/>
 ### Difference for Humans

 It is easier for humans to read `1 month ago` compared to 30 days ago.
 This is a common function seen in most date libraries so I thought I would add it here as well.
-It uses approximations for month being 30 days which then equates a year to 360 days.
+It uses approximations for a month being 4 weeks.
 The lone argument for the function is the other Carbon instance to diff against, and of course it defaults to `now()` if not specified.

 This method will add a phrase after the difference value relative to the instance and the passed in instance.
 There are 4 possibilities: